aspekts/information-and-network-security-megadoc/content/Week 01 - Introduction to Information and Network Security.md

 - **Possession or Control:** This principle refers to the physical disposition of the media.
 Losing the shipment means the company has lost physical control or possession of the media, even before considering the data's confidentiality status.
 - **Utility (Likely Impact):** If the data were readable (unencrypted), it would be of great utility to an unauthorized person.

 To **Mitigate** the risk of theft and data exposure, the organization must implement appropriate countermeasures.
-A critical logical control measure would be to **mandate encryption** of all sensitive data backup media, ensuring that if possession is lost, confidentiality is maintained (e.g., making the data of very little utility to the unauthorized person).
+A critical logical control measure would be to **mandate encryption** of all sensitive data backup media, ensuring that if possession is lost, confidentiality is maintained (e.g. making the data of very little utility to the unauthorized person).

 **2. Question:** A highly motivated competitor attempts to access your confidential source code database by exploiting a known bug in the database software, which would allow them to unauthorizedly read or copy the files.
 Identify the primary **CIA Triad** security property being attacked, and specify which of the four **attack categories** this action falls under.
 Finally, explain the purpose of the **Defense in Depth** strategy in managing this type of malicious activity.